Villains After Hours Review & Tips

-I’m not sure the last time I could write such positive words about a June, July, or August visit to Magic Kingdom.
-Even though I love/prefer them, Villains After Hours was an objectively better experience than the (over-crowded) Halloween and Christmas parties we attended last year–and I absolutely love those holiday events!
+I’m not sure the last time I could write such positive words about a visit to Magic Kingdom.
+Disney Villains After Hours was an objectively better experience than the (over-crowded) Halloween and Christmas parties we attended last year–and I absolutely love those holiday events!

-Sure, evenings in the park are always nicer than the daytime hours, but the practical reality is that evening Extra Magic Hours have become way too busy and regular late nights (especially on weekends) are likewise packed.
+Sure, evenings in the park are always nicer than the daytime hours, but the practical reality is that evening Extra Magic Hours have become way too busy and regular late nights are likewise packed.
 It’s not the same experience it was even a few years ago.

-On that note, I’d be remiss if I didn’t point out that all of this comes at the expense of the regular guest experience at Magic Kingdom.
-Not too long ago, Magic Kingdom closed at midnight in the summer and those same nights the park had Extra Magic Hours until 3 a.m.
+On that note, I’d be remiss if I didn’t point out that not too long ago, Magic Kingdom closed at midnight in the summer and those same nights the park had Extra Magic Hours until 3 a.m.
 (Evening Extra Magic Hours used to be 3 hours long).

-The reality is that these upcharge events would disappear if guests said, ‘enough is enough‘ and didn’t attend.
-Not to fixate on the Pirates and Princess Parties too much, but that’s exactly what happened there.
-More recently, we’ve seen Walt Disney World drop other upcharges prematurely when sales didn’t meet expectations.
+These upcharge events would disappear if guests said, ‘enough is enough‘ and didn’t attend.
+That’s exactly what happened with the Pirates and Princess Parties a decade ago.
+More recently, we’ve seen Walt Disney World drop other upcharges when sales didn’t meet expectations.

 The obvious problem with this is that you or I can’t dictate the change on an individual level.
 You’re voting with your wallet one way or the other.
 I’d love for Walt Disney World to deliver an exceptional, free-of-charge evening Extra Magic Hours experience to all on-site guests as was the case in the recent past; I’d certainly prefer it to dropping $100+ on this.

 Ultimately, that’s my basis for recommending Villains After Hours to first-timers to Walt Disney World with limited vacation time.
-During the summer months, this is the best experience you’re going to have at Magic Kingdom.
+This is the best experience you’re going to have at Magic Kingdom.
 It’s undoubtedly expensive, but this is a quasi-VIP experience without having to be accompanied by a tour guide or having to pay even more money.

 On top of that, Villains After Hours occurs at night, so the “best experience” line here is true in terms of weather, crowds, wait times and (as a result of all three) just general pleasantness.
 You’re likely to enjoy Villains After Hours a great deal, especially as compared to a normal day in the park.